Shir2023/Documenting_Sample/README.md

 ### Exploratory Data Analysis

-EDA invilved Exploring the sales data to answer key questions such as:
+EDA involved Exploring the sales data to answer key questions such as:

 - What is the overall sales trend?
 - Which product are top sellers?